suxrobGM/ec-state-editor/README.md

 # EC_StateEditor
-Hearts of Iron IV: Economic Crisis state editor, this my first project that I used MVVM pattern
+Hearts of Iron IV: Economic Crisis state editor, this my first project which I used MVVM pattern